G-coding/NASA_Space_Apps_Challenge/README.md

 # 🌍 NASA Image Explorer

-A Web App to Compare Massive Satellite Images Using LeafletJS
+A Web App to Explore and Compare Massive Satellite Images Using LeafletJS and NASA GIBS

-This project demonstrates how to explore and compare large-scale image or map data efficiently using LeafletJS.
-It allows users to compare two different map layers (for example, satellite images from different years or datasets like heat maps) with a simple drag-to-compare interface.
+This project demonstrates how to explore and compare large-scale satellite imagery efficiently.
+It allows users to view multiple map layers (e.g., real satellite images, heat maps, or artistic tiles) with a drag-to-compare swipe interface and real-world NASA Earth imagery overlays.

 # 🚀 Features